mozzarellaV8/indexing-seneca/readme.md

 #### Letter 31 (Book IV.2)

 _This is the first of several letters focused on the recurring theme of defining what is 'the good' and how it is related to what is honourable.
 Seneca touches incidentally on the 'vanity of human wishes', a theme which will be central to letter 60.
 Then he offers various definitions of the good: 'knowledge of life', 'an even tenor of life and knowledge of things human and divine', and 'a good and upright spirit'._

+#### Letter 33 (Book IV.4)

+_Lucilius has reproached Seneca because he has not quoted any sayings of Epicurus since letter 29.
+Now he justifies this at two levels: first by contrasting the nuggets of moral instruction offered by Epicurus and his followers with the continuous argumentation of Zeno and his followers; and secondly by criticizing the habit of recying on other men's sayings instead of working out one's own moral precepts._

+#### Letter 35 (Book IV.6)

+_On the difference between loving and being a true friend.
+Seneca cites his age and Lucilius' mortality as motives for urgency in developing his love and hastening their reunion._